Skip to main content

 • Original Encoding

-• Used when inputting numerical data as is into a machine learning model, or when standardization or normalization is required.
+• Used when inputting numerical data as-is into a machine learning model, or when standardization or normalization is required.

 • word2vec | Natural Language Processing